top of page

 Beyond the diaspora, the project also:

-By intertwining visual storytelling, live performance, and interactive engagement, Portraits of Slovak and Czech Britain provides a lasting cultural record, ensuring that migration stories—past and present—continue to shape Britain’s evolving identity.
+By intertwining visual storytelling, documentary film, live performance, and interactive engagement, Portraits of Slovak and Czech Britain provides a lasting cultural record, ensuring that migration stories, past and present, continue to shape Britain’s evolving identity, while also contributing to cultural diplomacy and strengthening the international image of Slovakia and Czechia as modern, creative, and forward-looking nations.